ggrothendieck/batchfiles/batchfiles.md

 `R cd` changes directory to the `R_ROOT` directory (typically `C:\Program Files\R`).

-`R dir` displays the contents of that directory oldest first and most recent last.
+`R dir` displays the contents of that directory in chronological order - oldest first and most recent last.

 `R show` shows the values of the `R_` environment variables used by `R.bat` .
-Here is a list with typical values.
+Below is a list with typical values.
 These values are determined by the script heuristically (or the user can set any before running `R.bat` or by customizing `R.bat` itself by setting any of them near top of the script).